mikaelhg/lambda-demo/README.md

 Demonstrating a very common filter + sort functionality with:

-* Java 8 lambda functionality
+* Java 8 stream/lambda functionality
+* Google Guava FluentIterable and Predicates
 * Kotlin, Groovy and Scala
-* Google Guava FluentIterable and Predicates
-* LambdaJ proxies
 * by hand

 Also a bonus: